jednoprsak/PuppetNetworkManager/README.md

 nm::reload class
 Execute take created keyfiles and starts them using nmcli.
 It is notified from each define.

-And than there are defines for the creation of different types of keyfiles: nm::ifc::connection nm::ifc::fallback nm::ifc::bridge
+And than there are defines to create different types of keyfiles: nm::ifc::connection nm::ifc::fallback nm::ifc::bridge